Is Halloween a old Roman tradition

 zucca 3

-In recent years, another local variety has emerged, the "Cappello del Prete,".
+In recent years, another local variety has emerged: the "Cappello del Prete".
 To distinguish them from the Mantua pumpkin, look at the shape: the "Cappello del Prete" has two parts, an upper part and a smaller lower part, reminiscent of the "berretta" that priests used to wear (as seen in the famous Don Camillo stories, played by Fernandel).
-The Mantuan pumpkin is round, more like a turban.
+The pumpkin of Mantua is round and looks more like a turban.

 The capital of the "Cappello del Prete" is Quistello, a small village of only five thousand inhabitants, located on the Secchia River.
-Thanks to a handful of families, the seed of this type of pumpkin has been preserved.
+The seeds of this type of pumpkin have been preserved thanks to a handful of families.
 Since the 19th century, the art of growing "Her Majesty's Pumpkin" has been passed from father to son.
 The municipality of Quistello has applied for and received a designation of origin.
-Every year in October, Quistello celebrates its "treasure," and its share of rural tradition, with the pumpkin festival.
+Quistello celebrates its treasure and its rural tradition with the Pumpkin Festival every year in October.

 zucca 2

-Harvesting the pumpkin begins in September and is still done by hand, when the gray-green exterior begins to turn bright orange and the large leaves and stem begin to dry out.
-A harvested pumpkin can be stored for several months.
-The area of Mantua where this pumpkin grows includes about 30 villages all along the Po River.
-From September to December, there is always a pumpkin festival somewhere with tastings, farmers' markets and cooking classes.
+Harvesting begins in September and is still done by hand when the grey-green exterior begins to turn bright orange and the large leaves and stem begin to dry.
+Once harvested, the pumpkin can be kept for several months.
+The area of Mantua where this pumpkin grows includes about 30 villages along the Po river.
+From September to December there is always a pumpkin festival somewhere in the area with tasting sessions, farmers' markets and cooking classes.

-What meals can you make from a pumpkin after Halloween?
+What can you make with a pumpkin after Halloween?

 zucca

-There isn't a dish in which you can't use pumpkin: baked or barbecued, puréed, diced in soups, fried or grilled.
-Not many people know that the flowers of the zucca can also be used just like zucchini flowers by breading and then frying them, the seeds are a healthy snack, roasted or salted, and is known as brustolini locally.
+There's no dish that can't be prepared with pumpkin: baked or grilled, puréed, diced into soups, fried or grilled.
+Few people know that the flowers of the zucca can be used in the same way as courgettes, by breading and frying them; the seeds make a healthy snack, roasted or salted, and are known locally as brustolini.
 Pumpkin tortelli are traditional as part of Christmas dinner.
 Equally tasty are risottos, gnocchi, lasagna and numerous pasta dishes, pumpkin soup or baked pumpkin.
 There are also surprising jams, mostarda (chutney), pumpkin and caramel puddings and the Mantuan pumpkin tenerina Capèl de Pret, whose secret recipe is reserved for a select few.
 People used to say, "There is nothing of a pumpkin that cannot be used."

 About this post